-(a) Prior to the Reorganization and the IPO, Evercore historically operated in the form of limited partnerships, limited liability companies or sub-chapter S entities and the Senior Managing Directors, in lieu of a salary and bonus, received their compensation in the form of participation in the earnings of the respective entities in which they were members or partners.
+(a) Prior to the Reorganization and the IPO, Evercore historically operated in the form of limited partnerships, limited liability companies or sub-chapter S entities and the Senior Managing Directors,

+- in lieu of a salary and bonus, received their compensation in the form of participation in the earnings of the respective entities in which they were members or partners.
 The amounts presented in this column reflect distributions made to the named executive officers by such entities in respect of the portion of the year prior to the Reorganization and the IPO and excludes distributions made to Messrs.
-Altman, Beutner and Mestre in January and February 2006 in respect of the prior fiscal year in the amounts of \$6,673,000, \$4,397,309 and \$3,528,000, respectively.

-(b) The amounts in this column reflect the amount of carried interest earned by the general partners of the our Private Equity Funds in connection with investments realized by these funds prior to the Reorganization and the IPO that was allocated to the named executive officer.
+Altman, Beutner and Mestre in January and February 2006 in respect of the prior fiscal year in the amounts of \$6,673,000, \$4,397,309 and \$3.528.000, respectively. - (b) The amounts in this column reflect the amount of carried interest earned by the general partners of the our Private Equity Funds in connection with investments realized by these funds prior to the Reorganization and the IPO that was allocated to the named executive officer.
 Following the Reorganization, the general partners of these funds are not consolidated subsidiaries of the Company, and this column does not reflect allocations of realized carried interest by the general partners of these funds to Messrs.
-Altman, Beutner, Wezdenko and Mestre during 2006 following the Reorganization in the amounts of \$6,614,103, \$6,771,429, \$20,946 and \$123,416, respectively.

-Except as otherwise provided below, perquisites and other personal benefits to the named executive officers were less than \$10,000 and therefore information regarding perquisites and other (c) personal benefits has not been included.
-Excluded from this column is the \$30,000 profit sharing contribution relating to 2005 that was paid in 2006 for all named executive officers, with the exception of Mr. Wezdenko.

-- The costs and expenses (including a \$31,331 tax gross-up) associated with the automobile and driver the Company provides for Mr. Altman. (d) - We began paying Mr. Taylor's salary on December 19, 2006, the date of the acquisition of Braveheart.
-The amounts reported for Mr. Taylor were paid in British pounds and have been converted into U.S. (4)dollars at the average Interbank exchange rate as in effect from December 19, 2006 to December 31, 2006.
+Altman, Beutner, Wezdenko and Mestre during 2006 following the Reorganization in the amounts of \$6,614,103, \$6,771,429, \$20,946 and \$123,416, respectively. - Except as otherwise provided below, perquisites and other personal benefits to the named executive officers were less than \$10,000 and therefore information regarding perquisites and (c) other personal benefits has not been included.
+Excluded from this column is the \$30,000 profit sharing contribution relating to 2005 that was paid in 2006 for all named executive officers, with the exception of Mr. Wezdenko. - (d) - The costs and expenses (including a \$31,331 tax gross-up) associated with the automobile and driver the Company provides for Mr. Altman.
+Reflects amounts contributed by the Company into a U.K. tax qualified defined contribution plan for employees of Evercore Partners Limited. (e) - We began paying Mr. Taylor's salary on December 19, 2006, the date of the acquisition of Braveheart.
+The amounts reported for Mr. Taylor were paid in British pounds and have been converted (4) into U.S. dollars at the average Interbank exchange rate as in effect from December 19, 2006 to December 31, 2006.